 Facts About Marijuana Use In Teenagers:

-Here are a few facts about the use of marijuana, especially during teenage:
+Here are a few facts about the use of marijuana, especially during teenage years:

 - In the year 2013, around 4.2 million people were identified as having a marijuana addiction.
-The youngest age for the people who were identified as addicts were aged 12 and had a marijuana problem.
+The youngest age of the people who were identified as addicts were aged 12.